kspatel29/Friday-MCPs/Unreal-MCP/README.md

 As soon as the plugin is installed in the unreal engine, the plugin is ready to use.
 No other changes from the user side are required.
 Next, open Friday and enter a prompt "Spawn physics sphere" this will automatically create a physics sphere inside the open unreal engine level.

+Watch the following video on how to use the plugin:

 [![Watch the video](https://github.com/kspatel29/Friday-MCPs/blob/main/Unreal-MCP/FridayUE-Demo.PNG)](https://youtu.be/2oSdVcbY_jM)

 ## ✨ Features